ijese-takkt/pe_automation/README.md

   * Days Inactive: is calculated from Last Login OR Created (whichever is newer) to today
     * This is because if user never logged in then Last Login is 01-01-0001

+## TODO

+* We need full logs, as soon as we start having scripts that update anything
+    * probably just dump them into repo and rotate them to keep e.g. last 10 logs

+* Do a script/workflow to actually demote inactive users
+    * set env variable to eg. 90 days
+    * output should include actions taken in format (csv?) that can simply be pasted into e.g. SNOW ticket
+    * it needs to have dry-run option
+    * at start we want to demote users one by one, after that manually, and only when we are happy it's 100% reliable then we switch to full automation (e.g. scheduled daily)